zstorok75/user_manager/README.md

 Starting the application:
 When the installation of th Java is successfuly done, you can start the app.
-On Windows OS for starting the app run the start.bat file which you find in the main directory of the app.
+On Windows OS for starting the app run the "start.bat" file which you find in the main directory of the app.

 Testing the application: